zlatanvasovic/hackwork/README.md

 * `header.php` — start of page, mostly `<head>` content
 * `footer.php` — end of page

+You also need to set functions and variables for each layout.

+* `set.functions.php` — layout functions
+* `set.variables.php` — layout variables

 Use `layout()` to include specific layout into file.